Get

 Diet

 The best way to determine the ideal diet for your Newfie is to talk to your veterinarian.
-Your vet can guide you on the best food, portions, and supplements.
+Your vet can advise you on the best food, portions, and supplements.
 It is also helpful to talk to your vet about whether your Newfie’s diet should include grains, as there is a link between predisposed cardiomyopathy and a grain-free diet.

 Grooming